Resins and their Role

 There are three main types:

-- Surface mats: Some CFM may be made of "A glass or other finer filaments and used primarily for the reinforcement of the surfaces of extensive profiles, with high demands regarding the surface finish (low roughness and porosity).
-Polyester or glass mats form an overlay on many profiles ─ characteristics can include the ability to withstand harsh weather conditions, UV resistance and chemical resistance.
+2. Surface mats: Some CFM may be made of "A glass or other finer filaments and used primarily for the reinforcement of the surfaces of extensive profiles, with high demands regarding the surface finish (low roughness and porosity).
+Polyester or glass mats form an overlay on many profiles, with characteristics including the ability to withstand harsh weather conditions, UV resistance, and chemical resistance.
 Profiles are usually not painted.
 Weight categories are between 30 and 100 g/m².

-Custom fiberglass pultrusions have many different configurations that you can consider.
-Depending on the application requirements, there are many combinations of resin types and reinforcements that can be combined to adjust the physical and chemical properties and UV resistance.
+Custom fiberglass pultrusions come in many configurations you can consider.
+Depending on application requirements, many combinations of resin types and reinforcements can be used to adjust physical and chemical properties and UV resistance.

-Pultrusion allows rapid, cost-effective, high-volume continuous manufacture of pultruded profiles that are strong, durable, long-lasting, and lightweight.
+Pultrusion enables rapid, cost-effective, high-volume, continuous manufacturing of pultruded profiles that are strong, durable, long-lasting, and lightweight.